Garage Sale (The Office)

 "Garage Sale" is the nineteenth episode of the seventh season of the American comedy television series The Office and the show's 145th episode overall.
 It originally aired on NBC in the United States on March 24, 2011.
 The episode was written by Jon Vitti and directed by series cast member, Steve Carell.
-The episode marks Carell's third director's credit for the series and the final physical appearance of Amy Ryan, having appeared as a regular since "Classy Christmas".
+The episode marks Carell's third director's credit for the series and the final physical appearance of Amy Ryan, who appeared as a regular since "Classy Christmas".
 (She makes a voice-only appearance in the episode "Goodbye, Michael".)

-In the episode, Michael (Steve Carell) decides to propose to Holly (Amy Ryan), and runs into trouble thinking of how to do it well with his expensive diamond ring.
-He consults several coworkers on advice and for ideas on how to propose.
+In the episode, Michael Scott (Steve Carell) decides to propose to Holly Flax (Amy Ryan), and runs into trouble thinking of how to do it well with his expensive diamond ring, so Pam Halpert consults several coworkers to steer him away from dangerous ideas.
 Meanwhile, Dunder Mifflin Scranton's warehouse and crew hosts a public garage sale.

-"Garage Sale" was met with critical acclaim by television reviewers as well as fans.
+"Garage Sale" was met with critical acclaim.
 Furthermore, HitFix reviewer Alan Sepinwall wrote that the episode could have served as Carell's last episode.
 It is considered one of the best episodes of The Office.
 According to Nielsen Media Research, the episode was viewed by more than 7 million viewers and received a 3.4 rating/10% share among adults between the ages of 18 and 49 which marked a slight rise in the ratings from the previous episode, "Todd Packer".